JHGFD82/RoManTools/docs/Methodology.md

 - `rh` when preceeded by `e` (e.g., `sheerh`)
 - `h` when preceeded by `i` (e.g., `Chih`)

-Internal logic dictates whether a consonant appears in the final by looking ahead to see if a vowel follows the consonants.
-If so, and the vowel-consonant combination is a valid final, then the next syllable's vowel becomes the start of the next syllable.
+Internal logic dictates whether a consonant appears in the final by looking ahead to see if another vowel follows the consonants.
+If this is true, and the preceeding vowel and consonant combination is a valid final, then the next syllable's vowel becomes the start of the next syllable.
 Otherwise, the current consonant being analyzed becomes the next syllable's initial.

 #### Examples: